philippe-lemaire/cairn-eo/cairn-srd.md

 ### Turns

 The Warden will telegraph the most likely actions taken by NPCs or monsters.
-At the start of combat, each PC must make a DEX save to act before their opponents.
+At the start of combat, each PC must make a LER save to act before their opponents.

 <details markdown="block">
   <summary>
 Expand For Example
  </summary>
  _Bea has accidentally stumbled onto the stomping grounds of a massive Wood Troll.
-In order to make a move before the Troll, she makes a DEX save.
+In order to make a move before the Troll, she makes a LER save.
 She fails, and the Troll gets to attack first._
 </details>

 ### Attacking & Damage